 One pot, 30 minute Tomato Basil Coconut Chickpea Curry – sautéed onions, garlic and gingered stewed in crushed tomatoes, coconut milk and a few herbs and spices make for a simple yet satisfying and delicious meal you can make without too much fuss!
 Gluten Free + Vegan

-And that leads us to this Tomato Basil Coconut Chickpea Curry.
-It’s made with mostly pantry staples and kitchen essentials (coconut milk, chickpeas, canned tomatoes, etc).
+- Simple Ingredients: It’s made with mostly pantry staples and kitchen essentials (coconut milk, chickpeas, canned tomatoes and a few dry spices).

-Altogether this dish is fairly easy to throw together.
-It’s made up all in one pot or skillet with about 5 minutes of prep and only 30 minutes of cooking.
+- Easy Weeknight Dinner: Altogether this dish is fairly easy to throw together.
+It’s made up all in one pot or skillet with about 5 minutes of prep and only 30 minute cooking making.

 Let’s get to it!

 This recipe has room for a little deviation in a few places so my goal here is to provide you with a few different options so that you can feel comfortable making this recipe with what you’ve got.

 Can I use light coconut milk or coconut milk from a carton?

 - You can use light coconut milk if you want to cut calories.